Configuration

 Example

-) is required and should be defined in the configuration file
+The main route (*) is required and should be defined in the configuration file